heapsource/fire/messaging/Specification.v1.0.md

 The last two properties listed will cause a PMD3 error.

-## The Priest Messaging Universe and Errors
+## The Priest Universe and Errors
 A universe is a collection of Priest Messages Definitions loaded at runtime to be used in the app.

-When loading the message definitions out of the .pdm.json files the runtime some errors can occurs.
+When loading the message definitions out of the .pmd.json files the runtime some errors can occurs.

 ### Errors Table
     Error Code			Message